Memorial Youth Scholarship Program

 This scholarship program is also structured to appeal to those who are ready to continue their flight training in the immediate future.
 An additional $2,500 Continuing Aviation Education Grant is available annually to one scholarship recipient who intends to earn their FAA private pilot certificate within the following year.
 Applicants must complete the ground school course, both introductory flights, and submit an essay by September 30 of the scholarship year.
 Funds are released in stages as the recipient completes training milestones: $1,000 after completing their first solo flight, $1,000 after completing their long solo cross-country, and $500 after earning the private pilot certificate.

-Requirements for applicants are listed on the application form.
+Requirements are listed on the application form below.
 Please fill it out, sign it, and send it as instructed on page one.
 Thank you for your interest in our scholarship program and we wish you the best in your future aviation career!

 If you have any questions about the scholarship program, please contact our Scholarship Committee Chair.